Course 1: The Voluntary Food and Drink Guidelines for Early years Settings in England.

 Caterers get their menus checked by our nutritionists to make sure they hit the mark for children.

-If you’re a school and proud of the food you offer to children, join our excellence award scheme and show off your commitment to helping children eat well.
+If you’re an early years settings (nursery, children centre, pre-school, childminder) and proud of the food you offer to children, join our excellence award scheme and show off your commitment to helping children eat well.
 The scheme covers the whole food experience you offer for children – from your menus and food policies to your dining environment, staff training on food and how you get children cooking.